A powerful new platform for healthcare innovation

 Overview

-Create Companies: As an incubator and accelerator, our experienced staff provides immersive support to help early-stage companies hone their strategies, build their teams, and navigate the path to commercialization.
-Earlier in the pipeline, we help aspiring innovators evaluate promising ideas and answer the difficult questions that determine how, or whether, to take a concept forward.
+Incubation: As an incubator and accelerator, our experienced staff provides immersive support to help early-stage companies hone their strategies, build their teams, and navigate the path to commercialization.
+Earlier in the pipeline, we help aspiring entrepreneurs evaluate promising ideas and answer the difficult questions that determine how, or whether, to take a concept forward.
 We help innovators get their ideas to patients.

-Educate Stakeholders: Because transforming ideas into great technologies, services, and companies is a complex process, we provide practical educational programming that addresses challenges across the innovation lifecycle.
-Taught by real-world experts, our courses clarify the medtech landscape, illuminate current best practices, encourage lively discussion, and foster lasting personal connections.
-Programs are tailored for specific audiences, which include students, entrepreneurs, industry peers, and government representatives.
+Education: Because transforming ideas into great technologies, services, and companies is a complex process, we provide practical educational programming that addresses challenges across the innovation lifecycle.
+Taught by real-world experts, our courses clarify the medtech landscape, illuminate current best practices, and foster lasting personal connections.
+Many of these programs are open to the public; others are developed for specific audiences, including students, our resident companies, professional societies, and government agencies.
 We believe innovation is a discipline that can be taught and honed.

-Elevate the Ecosystem: We leverage our unique status as a nonprofit to bring together disparate public and private entities and forge alliances that help innovation thrive.
-By increasing understanding and cooperation among innovators, industry, academia, and government, we can address social issues and influence policy decisions that strengthen the early-stage medtech ecosystem.
+Alliances: Our alliances program leverages our unique nonprofit status to bring together disparate public and private entities and forge partnerships that help innovation thrive.
+By increasing understanding and cooperation among innovators, industry and government, we can address social issues and influence policy decisions that strengthen the early-stage medtech ecosystem.
 We are stronger together.

 What’s Happening at Fogarty Innovation